What Is R&C About?

 Many of the larger R&C teaching units have written guidelines.
 Some do not have formal documents but will give helpful examples and offer comments on your proposal.
 If your department has a 300-level pedagogy course for R&C GSIs, that is the ideal source of this information.
 Consult with the instructor of record, the faculty member serving as GSI coordinator, the pedagogy instructor, or other R&C instructors in your teaching unit for guidelines and guidance.
 Further, the student affairs officer in your department may have a file of past R&C syllabi to look at.

-The intellectual project you design is an exciting aspect of teaching an R&C course: leading a group of students through a set of visual or verbal “texts” you have already enjoyed, and making new conceptual connections.
-It’s an important part of your formation as an academic professional as well, and in that sense it’s helpful to think of your job as translating your intellectual interests into a sequence of learning experiences for students.
-The payoff for students is that your enthusiasm for the material makes your teaching much more interesting and effective.
+The intellectual project you design is an exciting aspect of teaching an R&C course: leading a group of students through a set of visual or verbal “texts” you have already enjoyed, helping them make new conceptual connections.
+It’s an important part of your formation as an academic professional, as well, and in that sense it’s helpful to think of your job as translating your intellectual interests into a sequence of learning experiences for students.
+The payoff for students is that your enthusiasm for the material makes your teaching especially interesting and effective.

 Some GSIs dislike guidelines that require them to teach genres and works that are outside their research specialties and would rather keep to what motivates them the most.
 It’s important to remember, however, that your intellectual and professional formation are constantly enriched through teaching less familiar or perhaps (to you) less scintillating works.
-Think ahead to the teaching repertoire you will be able to show off to prospective employers when you come to the job market.
-Many institutions will be interested in your range as well as your depth.
+Think ahead to the teaching repertoire you will be able to show off to prospective employers when entering the job market.
+Many institutions may be interested in your range as well as your depth.